agfianf/agfianf.github.io/docs/blog/posts/fastapi/001-fastapi-red-metrics.md

 ## What is the Benefit of RED Metrics?

-it help us to monitoring our application health.
-Generally, monitoring is important to detect early issues, analyze and can be used to make decisions e.g. scaling up or down, error handling, etc. Have monitoring is a highly recommended.
+RED metrics help monitor the health of your application by providing insights into its performance.
+Monitoring is essential for:

+- Detecting issues early.
+- Analyzing performance bottlenecks.
+- Making informed decisions, such as scaling resources or improving error handling.

 ## How it Works?

 Prometheus and Grafana are two popular open-source tools used for monitoring and visualization.
 They work together to provide a comprehensive monitoring solution.
 This system has 3 main components:

 - **Application**: The application exposes metrics at the `/metrics` endpoint.
-- **Prometheus**: A time series database that scrapes the `/metrics` endpoint every 15 seconds (default, yeah you can configure it but will come with some trade off).
+- **Prometheus**: A time series database that scrapes the result of `/metrics` endpoint every 15 seconds (default, yeah you can configure it but will come with some trade off).
 - **Grafana**: A visualization tool that queries Prometheus and displays the metrics on a dashboard.
 You can build type of graph/chart you want.

 ```mermaid